zalora/punyan/README.md

 }
 ```

+### Top level options

-The top level mute mutes the whole logger, the mute inside the writers only
-applies for this specific writer.
-Same for the filters.
-Every logger can have
+* mute: The top level mute mutes the whole logger, the mute inside the writers only applies for this specific writer
-zero or more filters and writers, every writer can have zero or more filters.
+* filters: The top level filter applies to the whole logger, the filters inside the writers only apply to the specific writer
+* writers: Every logger can have zero or more writers (Of course it's more fun with more than zero writers...)
+* exceptionHandler: To make sure we can mask sensitive data, we need to implement our own special exceptionHandler,
+  so we made this method configurable.
+Think about passwords or other sensitive data you don't want to have in your
+  logfiles

 ### Filters